 - not enough information was available at the Grades Meeting for the CAP to decide on Warning or No Action (Soft Deferral);

-Soon after the CAP votes Deferred Action for your advisee, the Committee's Staff Associate will contact you to set an appointment.
+Soon after the CAP votes Deferred Action for your advisee, the CAP Administrator will contact you to set an appointment.
 These meetings, run on two consecutive days in the third week of January or June (precise dates in the Academic Calendar), generally begin at 9 am and end by 4 pm; the CAP will accommodate your schedule as much as possible within those limits.
 The meeting dates cannot be changed.
 If you cannot appear, please find a Faculty colleague in your department who can speak for you and the student.